 The goal of financial identity theft is to gain access to your financial resources, steal your money or use your credit for their own purposes.
 This can damage your credit score and financial standing, and it can take a lot of time and effort to resolve the situation and recover your losses.

-How Does Financial Identity Theft Happen?
+How Financial Identity Theft Happens

 - Skimming: Thieves can use skimming devices at ATMs or gas pumps to steal your credit or debit card information.